A Stock You Should Be Looking At: GitLab Inc. (NASDAQ:GTLB) - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
-A recent insider transaction in this stock occurred on Oct 03 when McBride Michael Eugene sold 6,832 shares for $51.63 per share.
-The transaction valued at 352,736 led to the insider holds 889,674 shares of the business.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+A recent insider transaction in this stock occurred on Oct 06 when Brown Dale R sold 3,574 shares for $53.46 per share.
+The transaction valued at 191,066 led to the insider holds 16,649 shares of the business.

 Valuation Measures: